China-Africa COVID Q&A Sessions: Unique Covid Intervention Springs from AAN Grass Root

-Beginning in May 2020, Chief Nurse Cao Lan, Dr Liu Zhiyong and Dr Shi Qindong from the Wuhan cohort met with nurses and doctors from 10 Eastern and Southern African countries on Sunday afternoons; everyone stealing time away from families, hospitals, or places of worship to share experience and best practices in the prevention and treatment of COVID-19.
-Nurses and physicians from the pandemic’s front lines joined the AAN conferences, from the quietest, best-connected spots in their homes or workplaces – closets, gardens, corridors – to meet with nurses and physicians having joined the struggle against COVID-19 in its earliest phases, along with volunteer translators, global healthcare experts and nurse leaders from around the world, to share concerns, precious knowledge and innovative strategies in the prevention and treatment of COVID-19.
-And every Sunday as the sessions wrapped up and all reluctantly said goodbye, there was a collective sigh of relief, a loosening of deeply felt tension and simple gratitude, for this time of solidarity and shared humanity.
+Beginning in May 2020, Chief Nurse Cao Lan, Dr. Liu Zhiyong, and Dr. Shi Qindong from the Wuhan cohort met with nurses and doctors from 10 Eastern and Southern African countries on Sunday afternoons; everyone stealing time away from families, hospitals, or places of worship to share experience and best practices in the prevention and treatment of COVID.
+Nurses and physicians from the pandemic’s front lines joined the AAN conferences, from the quietest, best-connected spots in their homes or workplaces – closets, gardens, corridors – to meet with nurses and physicians who have joined the struggle against COVID in its earliest phases, along with volunteer translators, global healthcare experts and nurse leaders from around the world, to share concerns, precious knowledge and innovative strategies in the prevention and treatment of COVID.
+And every Sunday as the sessions wrapped up and all reluctantly said goodbye, there was a collective sigh of relief, a loosening of deeply felt tension, and simple gratitude, for this time of solidarity and shared humanity.